LEMMA-TB/simulation/README.md

 - Step: number of current step;
 - InextStep: is 1 if there will be another step, 0 if the particle is going to die.

-Please note that due to Geant4 issues regarding multi core root output, multi thread is currently disabled (can be enabled in mainMCMC.cc)
+Please note that due to Geant4 issues regarding multi core root output, multi thread is currently disabled (can be enabled in mainMCMC.cc, but creates N-root files...)

 ### CHANGE-LOG
 2017.09.11 Modified by collamaf (francesco.collamati@roma1.infn.it)